real-re/nsv2-website/docs/changelog/index.en.md

 ## v2.1.0 <small>[beta] 2022-4-1</small> { id="v210" }

 - ✨New
-    - support Windows 64-bit
+    - added support for Windows 64-bit
-    - PC: support use ++f11++ to [switch the window size](../game-guides/platform/pc/index.md#switch-window)
+    - PC: added support for use ++f11++ to [switch the window size](../game-guides/platform/pc/index.md#switch-window)
     - click the `News` button to open our website on Android and Windows
-    - UI: add mode selection interface
+    - UI: added mode selection interface
     - add 1v1, 4v4 and Clone modes
     - rejoin Pain, Orochimaru and Kimimaro `(Thanks Hausumasuta for providing AI)`

 - 🚀Changes
-    - UI: add more return buttons on PC
+    - UI: added more return buttons on PC
     - PC: removed arrow keys to control characters

 - ⚡️Improvements